lonesomegeek/LSG.GenericCrud/docs/Features/HistoricalCrud.md

 | C  |	DELETE  | /[entity]/:id	                             | 200,404	 | Delete an object |
 | C  |	POST    | /[entity]/:id/copy	                     | 201,404	 | Copy active version of an object in a new object |

-You will get more routes with an HistoricalCrudController\<T>:
+You will get more routes with an HistoricalCrudController\<,>:

 | HC |	GET	    | /[entity]/:id/history	                     | 200,404	 | Get transaction history of an object |
 | HC |	POST    | /[entity]/:id/restore	                     | 201,404	 | Restore a deleted object in a new object |